go-graphite/carbonapi/README.md

 We are using <a href="https://packagecloud.io/"><img alt="Private Maven, RPM, DEB, PyPi and RubyGem Repository | packagecloud" height="46" src="https://packagecloud.io/images/packagecloud-badge.png" width="158" /></a> to host our packages!

+**Please note** that since carbonapi 0.8 it's no longer needed to run separate carbonzipper.
+This repo still contains a buildable daemon, but it's mostly for compatibility reasons and for those who don't need carbonapi functionality.

 CarbonZipper is the central part of a replacement graphite storage stack.
 It proxies requests from graphite-web to a cluster of carbon storage backends.
 Previous versions (available in the git history) were able to talk to python